ruby-chaudhary/emoji/README.md

 # emoji
 This is a smile emoji created using html and css.
-It is made using css properties like border-radius, background-color, flexbox and css positioning.
+It uses css properties like border-radius, background-color, flexbox and css positioning.